tholonia/iching_cli/book/v2/markdown/hexagram_06.md

 ##### The Clash of Innovation (Man vs. Man)
 ### *In the style of Ernest Hemingway*

 #### In the bustling heart of New York City, a young architect named Marcus stood on the precipice of a groundbreaking endeavor.
-He envisioned a skyscraper that defied all conventions—an architectural masterpiece that would blend human form and nature seamlessly.
+He envisioned a skyscraper that defied all conventions, an architectural masterpiece that would blend human form and nature seamlessly.
 Yet, amid the ceaseless churn of the city's ambitions, Marcus found himself grappling with both internal doubts and external resistance.

 In the early stages of his journey, Marcus's vision began to crystallize.
 Like the first light of dawn, his plans emerged from the haze of uncertainty, casting their own distinct shadows on the architectural landscape.
 Despite the whispers of skepticism from seasoned peers, Marcus pressed forward, his resolve catching fire with each new design sketch.

 As the project gained momentum, the forces of opposition gathered strength.
 Colleagues, threatened by Marcus's audacity, rallied against his modern interpretations, labeling them as reckless.
 The board of directors, cautious of untested ideas, wavered.
 Yet Marcus's determination only grew more fierce, his mind a crucible of innovation sparking with every objection.

 The turning point arrived as Marcus's team began to translate ideas into tangible plans.
-The ambitious drawings edged closer to reality, reflecting the struggle within Marcus himself—a dance between aspiration and practicality.
+The ambitious drawings edged closer to reality, reflecting the struggle within Marcus himself, a dance between aspiration and practicality.
 The pressure was immense, but Marcus's tenacity shone brightly, a beacon in the storm of contention.

 Finally, Marcus's flagship design stood completed, a testament to his enduring vision and the tense, vibrant energy between tradition and invention.
 The skyscraper, a symphony of glass and steel, towered above the cityscape, challenging convention and heralding a new era of architectural thought.
 Even those who opposed him could not deny the building's impact, as it stood resplendent, ready to educate and inspire future minds on the power of raw, unrestrained creativity.